jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-02-14

+Happy Valentine's Day!!! 💖

+Continuing with yesterday's work.
+I looked at what it was going to take to incorporate the hacky js code I did to get the Citibike POC (more like a POS) up and running and decided it would be better to start that on a new day...
+Today is that day.

+TODO:

+- [] Refactor bike fetch and display code so it doesn't rely on the settings select boxes being on the same page
+- [] Move bike fetch and display code over to main.js
+- [] Rework settings page to include bike station settings

 ### 2021-02-13

 Thoughts/goals: I've been watching the citibike test stuff for a week.
 It works well, so I think it's time to integrate it into the main page.
-Some things need to happen before that, and I'd like to refactor a bit:

-- Drop JQuery dependency in favor of fetch()
+- [X] Add citibike styles to the main stylesheet
-- Work up a design that includes the citibike data (should probably go ahead and add transit to the design too)
+- [X] Work up a design that includes the citibike data
-- Combine everything into one screen.
-- Include Citibike data on the settings page.
+- [X] Preliminary work to add bike info

 ### 2021-02-10